elephantscale/vault-consul-labs-answers/lab09/README.md

 ### Step 4) Congratulations!

 * You now know how to configure, initialize, and unseal/seal Vault.
 This is the basic knowledge necessary to deploy Vault into a real environment.
-Once the Vault is unsealed, you access it as you have throughout this getting started tutorial (which worked with an unsealed Vault).
+Once the Vault is unsealed, you access it as you have throughout this getting started lab (which worked with an unsealed Vault).